-This method requires a null modem cable (supplied) to be connected between the two load balancers in the cluster.
+This method requires a null modem cable (1 cable is supplied with each appliance) to be connected between the two load balancers in the cluster.
 This enables heartbeat checks to utilize the serial port (ttys0 / ttys1).
 This is the only method which is active by default, other methods must be enabled manually.

-When the wizard is run on a VMware appliance, heartbeat is automatically configured to use the network (ucast) for heartbeat
+When the wizard is used to configure a VMware based clustered pair, heartbeat is automatically configured to use the network (ucast) for heartbeat.